Gloomwood: Gameplay

-Gloomwood takes place from a first-person perspective, with the game having the player navigate the titular city.
-Players have the option to rely on either stealth or weapons, with stealth often being the most encouraged strategy.
+Gloomwood takes place from a first-person perspective, with the player navigating the titular city.
+The player has the option to rely on either stealth or weapons, with stealth often being the most encouraged strategy.
 The player character is given a ring, which indicates the level of light in the environment and the amount of noise being generated.
 For instance, being exposed to light or walking on metal and rock surfaces increases the likelihood of alerting enemies.
 Conversely, remaining in darker, shadowy areas and moving on quieter surfaces are encouraged to avoid detection.
-With a stealth approach, players can take down unsuspecting enemies from behind with a sword cane and eavesdrop to obtain information, and items like bottles and cans can be thrown to distract them.
+With a stealth approach, the player can take down unsuspecting enemies from behind using a sword cane and eavesdrop to obtain information.
+Items like cans and bottles can also be thrown to distract enemies.

-In addition to stealth, players have the ability to fight with various types of weapons, including a sword cane, different types of guns (revolvers and shotguns) with ammo for them occasionally scattered around the map, and explosive barrels that can be activated on shot.
+In addition to stealth, the player has the ability to fight with various types of weapons, including a sword cane, different kinds of guns (revolvers and shotguns) with ammo for them occasionally scattered around the map, and explosive barrels that can be blown up upon being shot.
 The amount of ammo that can be found depends on the selected difficulty.
 The weapons can also be opened to check how much ammo is in them.
 Traps and harpoon guns can also be obtained.

-Players carry a briefcase, which uses a grid-based inventory system, that has a finite amount of space (which has drawn comparisons to Resident Evil 4s inventory system).
+The player carries a briefcase, which uses a grid-based inventory system, that has a finite amount of space.
+The grid-based inventory system has drawn comparisons to Resident Evil 4s inventory system.
 There are health items (such as syringes), coins, keys, and maps.
 Areas of the map contain gramophones (indicated from the music they play), which act as save points (similar to Resident Evil's typewriter system).
-The map also contains secret areas with extra pickups, and shortcuts that are unlocked with different keys.
+The map also contains secret areas with extra pickups, and shortcuts that are unlocked via different keys.
 There are puzzles to complete within the map as well.

 Setting

-The titular city of Gloomwood has been described as neo-Victorian, gothic, steampunk-esque, and industrial.
+The titular city of Gloomwood has been described as neo-Victorian, gothic, steampunk-like, and industrial.
 The city is made up of multiple areas in one interconnected map.
 Some of the main areas of the map include a fishery, mines, and a lighthouse.
 The interior for a tavern was added in a subsequent update.
 On July 25, 2023, a market district was added to the map, which includes a merchant's shop to buy and sell items.
 Within the map are enemies, including hunters and hounds, that patrol the areas.
 They travel in a set pattern unless alerted or provoked by the player.